reduxjs/react-redux/docs/introduction/getting-started.md

 You'll also need to [install Redux](https://redux.js.org/introduction/installation) and [set up a Redux store](https://redux.js.org/recipes/configuring-your-store/) in your app.

-If you are using TypeScript, the React Redux types are maintained separately in DefinitelyTyped.
-You'll need to install those as well:
+If you are using TypeScript, the React Redux types are maintained separately in DefinitelyTyped, but included as a dependency of the `react-redux` package, so they should be installed automatically.
+If you still need to install them manually, run:

 ```bash
 npm install @types/react-redux
 ```

-The code used for this example is based on the [official Redux template](https://github.com/reduxjs/cra-template-redux).
-Additionally, the same code template for TypeScript can be found [here](https://github.com/reduxjs/cra-template-redux-typescript).

 ## API Overview